nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![v1.2 Model](images/Modelv1_2.png)

-In v1.2, `Passenger` has-a Optional `Driver`, which was initially chosen for its ease of implementation and storage.
+In v1.2, `Passenger` has-an optional `Driver`, which was initially chosen for its ease of implementation and storage.
 However, it was spotted that this would lead to issues in future when implementing trips on multiple days, since each `Driver` would have their own times, leading to a lot of duplication of `Drivers`.
 Further, this was not an easy format to display to the user intuitively, and would require a traverse of the whole `Passenger` list just to group `Passengers` by `Drivers`.

 #### Implementation
 Therefore, the decision was made to encapsulate the details of each trip (which is a trip by 1 driver with multiple passengers), into a `Pool` class.
 This `Pool` class would have it's own CRUD, and would contain a `Driver`, `Passengers`, `TripDay` and `TripTime`.